jp43/DockBox/README.md

       -rmsd RMSD            RMSD cutoff for clustering.
 Default: 2.0 -instances INSTANCES [INSTANCES ...]
-                            Choose instances to be used for consensus docking -np NP                Keep only clusters predicted by at least np softwares) -s SCORING_FUNCTIONS [SCORING_FUNCTIONS ...]
+                            Choose instances to be used for consensus docking -np NP                Keep only clusters predicted by at least np software) -s SCORING_FUNCTIONS [SCORING_FUNCTIONS ...]
       -colvar COLVAR [COLVAR ...]
       -extract_only         Extract results only!!!!